 Children with AD(H)D have significant difficulties in learning and social life.
 Teachers feel particularly challenged by the attention and discipline problems associated with AD(H)S. Regardless of their intellectual potential, the particular perceptual and response style of affected children often impairs their learning ability, memory, and emotion regulation, which can lead to lack of (mutual) understanding, stigmatisation, social exclusion, and even school dropout.

 Over the past decades, a considerable body of knowledge about AD(H)D and supportive interventions has been accumulated in scientific and professional circles.
-TAC aims to contribute to adapting this knowledge for teacher education so that it can become a mainstay in mainstream school practice in the spirit of inclusive education.
+TAC wants to contribute to adapting this knowledge for teacher education so that it can become a mainstay in mainstream school practice in the spirit of inclusive education.

 🧠 Professional development and training of teachers and teachers in initial teacher training on the causes, nature and performance and individual needs of students with AD(H)D;